ambiorix-web/ambiorix/docs/frameworks.md

 [Fiery](https://github.com/thomasp85/fiery) by Thomas Lin Pedersen, though also built on top of httpuv, provides a very different interface:

 > Fiery is designed around a clear server life-cycle with events being triggered at specific points during the life-cycle that will call the handlers attached to these events.

+## RestRserve

+[RestRserve](https://restrserve.org/) is another R package to build "high-performance AND robust microservices and app backends" in R. Moreover its syntax is very similar to Ambiorix.